“I am most interested in helping people become integrated human beings.” –Ellen Arndorfer, Acupuncturist

 Ellen holds a deep respect for the healing power of the human body and feels honored to assist her patients on their journey toward wholeness.

 Ellen gets to know a new patient through a thorough interview, lasting up to 1 1/2 hours, after which she can discern and recommend the most beneficial course of treatment: TCM, Classical Five-Element Acupuncture, and/or Chinese Herbal Medicine.

 Traditional Chinese Medicine (TCM)

 TCM practitioners recognize 14 main meridians in the body.
 Symptoms patients are experiencing are related to those meridians, or the organs associated with them.
 Once Ellen knows the symptoms, she will treat the meridians or organs with which these symptoms are associated.
 It is possible to treat several meridians/organs at once.

 “The primary goal of Chinese traditional medicine is to create wholeness and harmony within a person, allowing the mind/body/spirit to heal itself.”

 -Misha Ruth Cohen, O.M.D., L. Ac.

 Classical Five-Element Acupuncture

-In Classical Five-Element Acupuncture, the practitioner’s job is to identify a patient’s primary elemental imbalance or “causative factor”.
+In Classical Five-Element Acupuncture, the practitioner's job is to identify a patient's primary elemental imbalance or "causative factor".
 There are unique (to Classical Five-Element Acupuncture) diagnostic techniques to identify these primary elemental imbalances.
-Each of the five elements has a corresponding color, sound, emotion, and odor, which can be perceived when a particular element is out of balance.
+Each of the five elements has a corresponding color, sound, odor and emotion, which can be perceived when a particular element is out of balance.
 When Ellen has identified the causative factor, she treats that element.
 Once this primary imbalance is treated, any other imbalances resolve naturally.